enp2s0/d85decode/README.md

 217 | lat: -77.6678594, lon: 32.7787728, alt:   0m, dist:    0m, fm:          grounded, bat: 7.7V
 ```

+#### Drone Protocol

+See PROTOCOL.md for details on the communications structure and the protocol itself.

 #### License

 This software is released under the MIT license.